velveteer/slacker/README.md

 slacker
 </h1>

-A Haskell library for working with the Slack API, particularly in [Socket Mode](https://api.slack.com/apis/connections/socket).
+A Haskell library for building Slack apps particularly in [Socket Mode](https://api.slack.com/apis/connections/socket).
 It takes a little inspiration from Slack's own Bolt SDK family.

-This is a work-in-progress, notably it's missing comprehensive types for the large amount of objects from the Slack Events API, Web API, and Block Kit.
-The base framework for working with socket mode is available, but users currently have to deal with `Data.Aeson.Value` event payloads until more types with `Data.Aeson.FromJSON` instances are available.
-The roadmap should give some idea of what the finished state could look like.
+`slacker` is currently lacking comprehensive types for the large amount of objects from the Slack Events API, Web API, and Block Kit.
+The official Bolt SDK for TypeScript is a better place to find up-to-date static types for Slack objects.
+This library provides Haskell record types for common use cases, otherwise users are encouraged to parse what they need from `Data.Aeson.Value` payloads using lenses (like with `microlens-aeson`).

 ## Features